Bullies: Part II

 To solve this, this is the mindset I want you to start using to be assertive: keep asking yourself, "What is the truth here?"
 Ask yourself that over and over again while you're in that tough situation.

 Asking yourself questions can be a very powerful tool to engage yourself to find solutions and take action.
+(And asking questions of people is also a powerful way to show them the truth.)
 And that action is more likely to be assertive rather than one that will lower yourself to their level.

 And best of all, you'll feel good about yourself once you are finally assertive with people.